 Full-Line Stores.
 We have developed a retail presence through our full-line stores, all located in the United States, which provides us with a format to showcase our brand and the full array of Vera Bradley products.
-As of January 29, 2022, we operated 70 full-line stores averaging approximately 1,900 square feet per store.
-Our sales associates are passionate about our products and customer service, which, we believe, translates into a superior shopping experience.
+As of January 28, 2023, we operated 51 full-line stores averaging approximately 2,000 square feet per store.
+Our sales associates are passionate about our products and customer service, which we believe translates into a superior shopping experience.

 Factory Outlet Stores.
 Our factory outlet stores are a vehicle for selling factory exclusive styles, as well as retired merchandise at discounted prices, while maintaining brand integrity.
-Typically, approximately 95% of the merchandise found in our factory outlet stores consists of factory exclusive styles, although supply chain challenges in fiscal 2022 caused inventory levels of factory exclusive styles to fall below this level.
+Typically, approximately 95% of the merchandise found in our factory outlet stores consists of factory exclusive styles.
 Factory outlet stores are an integral part of our distribution strategy, as this format provides an additional channel of distribution for our products and enables us to better target value-oriented customers.
-Our factory outlet stores average approximately 3,400 square feet per store and we expect to invest approximately \$0.5 million per new store, consisting of inventory, pre-opening costs, and build-out costs, less tenant-improvement allowances.
-As of January 29, 2022, we operated 75 factory outlet stores, all located in the United States.
+Our factory outlet stores average approximately 3,500 square feet per store and we expect to invest approximately \$0.5 million per new store, consisting of inventory, pre-opening costs, and build-out costs, less tenant-improvement allowances.
+As of January 28, 2023, we operated 79 factory outlet stores, all located in the United States.

 Store Location Selection Strategy.
 Our store location decisions for both full-line and factory outlet stores are made based upon our comprehensive retail strategy that includes actual and planned penetration in both Indirect and Direct segments, as well as existing e-commerce demand.
-At this time, we do not believe all geographical markets have been fully penetrated by our distribution channels, although we have temporarily suspended full-line store growth and forecast that we will close additional full-line stores.
-We believe that long-term expansion of our store base will increase brand awareness and reinforce our brand image by contributing to our omni-channel retail strategy.
+While we have temporarily suspended full-line store growth and forecast that we will close additional full-line stores, we believe that long-term expansion of our store base is necessary to increase brand awareness and reinforce our brand image by contributing to our omni-channel retail strategy.
 In addition to analyzing store economics, we pay particular attention to the location within the shopping center, the size and shape of the space, and co-tenancies.
 Along with seeking co-tenants that we believe share our target customer, we seek a balanced mix of moderate and high-end retailers to encourage high levels of traffic.